antpie530/lift/README.md

 ### Upcoming Features

-- **Data Visualization**: Analyze your workout data with charts and graphs for a clearer understanding of your progress.
 - **Workout Templates**: Create reusable workout templates for easy planning.
 - **Training Programs**: Design entire training programs to follow over time.